agraef/raptor7/README.md

 The hard-wired bindings feature Raptor instance switching (stomp 1+2) as well as preset switching (stomp 3+4), while the included MIDI map binds some useful extra functions such as play/loop on stomp 5+6 and gain/gate on the expression pedals; please check the data/pacer.map file for details.

-To use this mapping, copy pacer.map to midi.map and make sure that you have selected the D3 KBDTL factory preset on the PACER, and that the controller is connected to Pd's second MIDI input.
+To use this mapping, load pacer.map and make sure that you have selected the D3 KBDTL factory preset on the PACER, and that the controller is connected to Pd's second MIDI input.

-NOTE: Our current mapping is pretty basic by design, so that it doesn't require any custom PACER preset; the D3 KBDTL factory preset works best for that purpose.
+NOTE: Our current mapping is pretty basic by design, so that it doesn't require any custom PACER preset.
+The D3 KBDTL factory preset works best for that purpose.
 But you can easily edit the factory preset to beef it up a little (or a lot), using François Georgy's excellent online [PACER editor](https://studiocode.dev/pacer-editor).

 #### Hercules DJ Control

 [Hercules](https://www.hercules.com) offers an entire series of DJ controllers which can be used with Raptor.
 True to the nature of this very interesting class of devices, the Raptor implementation supports two decks and offers some fancy performance controls that are not readily available on the other control surfaces.
+This is the most comprehensive device support to date, which ties in deeply with Raptor's internal interfaces, and also includes device feedback (flashing blinkenlights galore) if you connect the controller to Pd's second MIDI output port.

-However, I only have the Inpulse 200 MK2  and Inpulse 500 available for testing at the time of this writing, thus support for these devices is still considered a bit experimental, and proper documentation of the many features of the Raptor implementation still needs to be written.
-But there's a fairly comprehensive overview in the comments at the beginning of the MIDI mapping in data/djcontrol.map, so please check this file for details.
+However, because the Raptor implementation is so complicated, and I only have the Inpulse 200 MK2 and Inpulse 500 available for testing right now, support for these devices is still considered a bit experimental.
+Also, proper documentation of its many features still needs to be written.
+There's a fairly comprehensive overview in the comment section at the beginning of the MIDI map in data/djcontrol.map, though, so please check that file for details if you want to give it a go.

 ## Quirks and Limitations